roe-dl/websocket-clock-js/README.md

 * 5 - digital with date
 * 6 - analogous with date
 * 7 - both with date
+* 8 - Microsoft Excel time (can be or'ed with the other values)

 The element "prefix" needs to be set, if you have more than one clock on one page, only.
 Otherwise, the element can be omitted